moonman312/venn-messaging-node/README.md

 # Venn Email
 Build in a redundant email service seamlessly.
-If your email provider goes down, we fall back to a secondary service.
-If you want to switch providers, it's just change their priority.
+If your email provider goes down, it'll fall back to a secondary service.
+If you want to switch providers, just change their priority parameter.

 ## Install
 ```